Kiwanis History

 – Started and annually donates significant funds to the East Aurora Boys and Girls Club

-– Built the Shelter in Hamlin Park
+– Built the Kiwanis Shelter in Hamlin Park

 – Built the HOP playground at Hamlin Park